This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An ovarian cyst

-- Lower abdominal or pelvic pain during sex
+- Pain during sex

-- You have a fever.
+- You have sudden, severe abdominal pain.

 - Your periods are early, late, or more painful than usual.